Natasha-Zhang/METCS777-Term-Paper-Demo-Code/README.md

 Chunk example.txt_chunk_3 stored on server 1
 Chunk example.txt_chunk_4 stored on server 0
 Chunk example.txt_chunk_4 stored on server 1
-Data from server 0 for example.txt_chunk_0: text1
+Chunk example.txt_chunk_5 stored on server 0
-Data from server 1 for example.txt_chunk_0: text1
+Chunk example.txt_chunk_5 stored on server 1
-Data from server 0 for example.txt_chunk_1: text2
+Chunk example.txt_chunk_6 stored on server 0
-Data from server 1 for example.txt_chunk_1: text2
+Chunk example.txt_chunk_6 stored on server 1
-Data from server 0 for example.txt_chunk_2: text3
+Chunk example.txt_chunk_7 stored on server 0
-Data from server 1 for example.txt_chunk_2: text3
+Chunk example.txt_chunk_7 stored on server 1
-Data from server 0 for example.txt_chunk_3: text4
+Chunk example.txt_chunk_8 stored on server 0
-Data from server 1 for example.txt_chunk_3: text4
+Chunk example.txt_chunk_8 stored on server 1
-Data from server 0 for example.txt_chunk_4: text5
+Data from server 0 for example.txt_chunk_0: Project content Data from server 1 for example.txt_chunk_0: Project content Data from server 0 for example.txt_chunk_1: Introduction Data from server 1 for example.txt_chunk_1: Introduction Data from server 0 for example.txt_chunk_2: Background and history Data from server 1 for example.txt_chunk_2: Background and history Data from server 0 for example.txt_chunk_3: Why we need Google file system?
-Data from server 1 for example.txt_chunk_4: text5
+Data from server 1 for example.txt_chunk_3: Why we need Google file system?
+Data from server 0 for example.txt_chunk_4: Technology background Data from server 1 for example.txt_chunk_4: Technology background Data from server 0 for example.txt_chunk_5: Design Structure, Benefits, and Components Data from server 1 for example.txt_chunk_5: Design Structure, Benefits, and Components Data from server 0 for example.txt_chunk_6: Code demo Data from server 1 for example.txt_chunk_6: Code demo Data from server 0 for example.txt_chunk_7: Current Usage and The Transition to Colossus Data from server 1 for example.txt_chunk_7: Current Usage and The Transition to Colossus Data from server 0 for example.txt_chunk_8: Conclusion Data from server 1 for example.txt_chunk_8: Conclusion
 ```